Author. Poet. Novelist. Occasional librettist. Sporadic puppeteer.

 Caroline’s poetry has been published worldwide, most recently in Magma, The Interpreter’s House, The Emma Press, Neon Magazine, Shoreline of Infinity, Eyewear Publishing’s Best New British and Irish Poets, and Contemporary British Poetry from Platypus Press.
 This blog was set up in late 2015 and you can see some of her publication credits since then via the Poems and Stories section.

-Her non-fiction work has been published widely in print and online (some under her maiden name Caroline Brown), mostly exploring a philosophical issue or two.
-She still food into a spot of freelance journalism when an issue tickles her.
-Caroline has also worked with various organisations and community groups advocating the holistic benefits of writing and making.
-She currently works as a content strategist for a development organisation in the north east of England.
+Caroline’s non-fiction work has been published widely in print and online, mostly exploring a philosophical issue or two.
+She still dips into a spot of freelance journalism when an issue tickles her.
+Caroline’s also worked with various organisations and community groups to advocate the holistic benefits of writing and making.
+She currently works as the Content Manager for Newcastle University in the north east of England.

-If you’d like to get in touch, you can reach Caroline by:
+If you’d like to get in touch, you can reach Caroline or her agent by: